dylanaraps/pure-bash-bible/README.md

 The Quick Brown
 ```

-## Check if string contains a sub-string.
+## Check if string contains a sub-string

 **Using a test:**